Challenging benefits decisions and tax credit overpayments

 - Send any supporting evidence you may have along with your request.
 Evidence such as a letter from a medical professional, for example, your GP or consultant, or a social worker is always helpful.

+You should receive a written mandatory reconsideration notice/re-determination notice in response to your request.
+If this is not in your favour, you can appeal the decision at an independent tribunal.
 Making an appeal can be a complicated process and if you think you will need help, you can ask someone to assist you.
 This person is called your representative and can be a friend or a relative.

 Getting help with your appeal